lukaslehner/lukaslehner.github.io/03_teaching.markdown

 ## Teaching

 I teach methods courses on statistics and causal inference, and I have developed a course on reproducibility tools.
-I also teach substantive courses on social policy and comparative political economy, and I have developed a course on economic policy.
+I also teach substantive courses in the field of public policy and social inequality, and I have developed a course on economic policy.

 ### University of Oxford
 <p> </p>